Your Home May Have Money-Making Opportunites For You

 There might be someone looking to rent space in your garage for short or long-term purposes.

-We contacted a guy years ago after seeing an add on Kijiji in regards to needing a garage for his summer car.
+We contacted a guy years ago after seeing an ad on Kijiji regarding needing a garage for his summer car.

 5. Parking Spot

-Just make sure that you have a designated parking spot for yourself so you can come and go as you please without having to move vehicles.
+Just make sure that you have a designated parking spot for yourself to come and go as you please without having to move vehicles.

 6. Freelance From Your Home